mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 on everyone's back even more than they might be in the office.
 The occasional

 > Hey 👋 How's it going?
 Project Manager is typing… Just wanted to check where
 > we are with feature x?
-Everything still on schedule
+Everything still on schedule?

 is just as annoying on Slack as it is in real life and, which is much worse, hugely interrupting.
 As said above, remote teams need to leverage cloud based